bio-tools/biotoolsDocs/IFB_tools.rst

 Labels
 """"""
-In the *Labels* tab you specify miscellaneous scientific, technical and administrative details of the tool, expressed in terms from controlled vocabularies:
+In the *Labels* tab you specify miscellaneous scientific, technical and administrative details, expressed in terms from controlled vocabularies:

 .. csv-table::
-   :header: "Attribute", "Requirement"
+   :header: "ATTRIBUTE", "REQUIREMENT"
    :widths: 25, 100

    **Tool type**,        **Mandatory**